jnmandal/chicago-trains/README.md

 ## testing

+Testing is a combination of capybara and rspec testing.
+Headed testing (for javascript DOM manipulation) requires selenium webdriver and a local installation of the firefox browser.

-All tests are written with the rspec library.
+All tests are run with the rspec library.
 They can be run with
 ```
 rspec spec/
 ```